simbo1905/thinbus-php-srp-demo/README.md

 HTML, AJAX and database access logic.
 SRP is independent of those such things and they will be specific to your application.
 All you need to understand is that:

 * Every users has a password verifier and a unique salt that you store in your database.
 This implementation uses the [RFC2945](https://www.ietf.org/rfc/rfc2945.txt) approach of hashing the username into the password verifier.
-This means that if your application lets your users change their username your users will be locked out unless you generate a new password verifier.
+This means that if your application lets a user change their username then they will be locked out unless you generate and store a fresh password verifier.
 * At every login attempt the browser first makes an AJAX call to get a one-time random challange and the user salt from the server.
 The browser then uses that to compute a one-time proof-of-passowrd and then immediately posts the proof-of-password to the server.
 The server checks the proof-of-password using both the client verifier and the one-time challenge.
 This means the server has to hold the thinbus object that generated the challenge only long enough to verify the corresponding proof-of-password.

 The following diagram shows shows what you need to know: